peteroupc/html3dutil/doc/H3DU.MathUtil.md

 using the given transformation matrix and viewport rectangle.

-In the window coordinate space, X coordinates increase rightward and Y coordinates increase upward or downward depending on the "yUp" parameter, and
-Z coordinates within the view volume range from 0 to 1 and increase from front to back.
+In the window coordinate space, x-coordinates increase rightward and y-coordinates increase upward or downward depending on the "yUp" parameter, and z-coordinates within the view volume range from 0 to 1 and increase from front to back.

 #### Parameters

-* `vector` (Type: Array.&lt;number>)<br>A 3-element vector giving the X, Y, and Z coordinates of the 3D point to transform, in window coordinates.
+* `vector` (Type: Array.&lt;number>)<br>A 3-element vector giving the x-, y-, and z-coordinates of the 3D point to transform, in window coordinates.
 * `matrix` (Type: Array.&lt;number>)<br>A 4 &times; 4 matrix.
 After undoing the transformation to window coordinates, the vector will be transformed by the inverse of this matrix according to the MathUtil.mat4projectVec3 method.<br> To convert to world space, this parameter will generally be a projection-view matrix (projection matrix multiplied by the view matrix, in that order).
 To convert to object (model) space, this parameter will generally be a model-view-projection matrix (projection-view matrix multiplied by the world [model] matrix, in that order).
 See MathUtil.vec3toWindowPoint for the meaning of window coordinates with respect to the "matrix" and "yUp" parameters.
 * `viewport` (Type: Array.&lt;number>)<br>A 4-element array specifying the starting position and size of the viewport in window units (such as pixels).
-In order, the four elements are the starting position's X coordinate, its Y coordinate, the viewport's width, and the viewport's height.
+In order, the four elements are the starting position's x-coordinate, its y-coordinate, the viewport's width, and the viewport's height.
 Throws an error if the width or height is less than 0.
-* `yUp` (Type: boolean) (optional)<br>If omitted or a "falsy" value, reverses the sign of the Y coordinate returned by the MathUtil.mat4projectVec3 method before converting it to window coordinates.
-If true, the Y coordinate will remain unchanged.
-If window Y coordinates increase upward, the viewport's starting position is at the lower-left corner.
+* `yUp` (Type: boolean) (optional)<br>If omitted or a "falsy" value, reverses the sign of the y-coordinate returned by the MathUtil.mat4projectVec3 method before converting it to window coordinates.
+If true, the y-coordinate will remain unchanged.
+If window y-coordinates increase upward, the viewport's starting position is at the lower-left corner.
 If those coordinates increase downward, the viewport's starting position is at the upper-left corner.

 #### Return Value